nicholaswmin/automap/README.md

   // true { id: '101' }, true { id: '102' },...
 ```

-... which hydrates it back to it's correct types:
+... reassembles it, with the correct types:

 ```js
 ┌──────────────────┐   ┌─────────────────┐